 Josiah Bradlee died in September of 1902, and Alice Bradlee moved soon thereafter to 112 Beacon.

 On October 28, 1902, 247 Marlborough was purchased from Alice Bradlee by Jane Appleton (Dwight) Dexter, the wife of Dr. Franklin Dexter.
 They previously had lived at 148 Marlborough.
-They also maintained a home in Prides Crossing.
+They also maintained a home, Oberland, in Pride’s Crossing.

 Franklin Dexter was a physician and professor at Harvard Medical School.

 Dr. Dexter died in January of 1927.
-Jane Dexter continued to live at 247 Marlborough.
-Their son, Franklin Dexter, Jr., a lawyer, lived with her.
+Jane Dexter continued to live at 247 Marlborough with their son and daughter.

-In April of 1937, Franklin Dexter, Jr., purchased 249 Marlborough.
+In April of 1937, Franklin Dexter, Jr., a lawyer, purchased 249 Marlborough.
 On June 22, 1937, he and his mother entered into a party wall agreement governing the wall between the two houses.
 They moved from 247 Marlborough to 249 Marlborough soon thereafter.
-They also continued to maintain their home in Prides Crossing.
+They also continued to maintain their home in Pride’s Crossing.

 On June 29, 1939, 247 Marlborough was purchased from Jane Dexter by the Marlborough School, a secretarial school located at 245 Marlborough.
 A July 16.
 1939, Boston Globe article on the transaction commented that the “property adjoins the executive headquarters of the school and the building will afford facilities for additional dormitories, offices, conference, and school rooms.”
 Marlborough School also owned 261 Marlborough and 227 Commonwealth.